Additional resources to help you.

 This website is published by the United States Computer Emergency Readiness Team (US-CERT).
 It describes and offers advice about common security issues for non-technical computer users.

-The Federal Trade Commission (FTC) website contains a Privacy & Security section containing a list of facts for consumers, articles, consumer alerts, and more.
+The Federal Trade Commission (FTC) website has a Privacy & Security section.
+It contains a list of facts for consumers, articles, consumer alerts, and more.

-This website, published by the Federal Trade Commission (FTC), is a national resource to learn more about the crime of identity theft.
-On this site, consumers can learn how to avoid identity theft and learn what to do if their identity is stolen.
+This website, published by the Federal Trade Commission (FTC), is a national resource to learn more about identity theft.
+This site teaches consumers how to prevent identity theft and guides them if their identity is stolen.

 The Better Business Bureau (BBB) created this website specifically to educate small businesses on the most common data security issues.
 Data security guidelines and suggestions are presented to help improve the security posture of small businesses.

-The Bureau of Consumer Protection Business Center website contains a data security section with material to help people learn how to secure their information.
-The website section contains a list of educational documents discussing information security, information about data security related laws, reports, workshops, and more.
+The Bureau of Consumer Protection Business Center website offers a data security section.
+It provides materials to help people secure their information effectively.
+This website contains a list of educational documents on information security, data security laws, reports, workshops, and more.
 It also has an interactive tutorial over protecting personal information.

 This guide was published by the National Institute of Standards and Technology (NIST).
 The guide identifies recommended practices to improve information security in small businesses.

-This website has been created by the National Automated Clearing House Association (NACHA) to help companies mitigate the risk of corporate account takeover.
-The documents and resources available through this site have been developed to assist companies of all sizes in the development, implementation, and review of their security procedures.
+The National Automated Clearing House Association (NACHA) made this website to aid companies in reducing corporate account takeover risks.
+The documents and resources on this site help companies of all sizes develop, implement, and review their security procedures.
 See the “Related Materials” section on the right side of the NACHA web page.